-Whether you are the driver or a passenger, you should always check your head restraint when getting into a car, in the same way you'd adjust the mirror and seat.
-This is particularly important if you share a car or you're in a car you don't normally use.
+As a driver or passenger, you should always check your head restraint when getting into a car.
+Just like the same way you'd adjust the mirror and seat.
+This is particularly important if you share a car or you're in a car you don't often use.

 Sitting safely in your car

 Safety features such as head restraints, seatbelts and airbags help protect you from injury.
-However for the best protection you need to make the necessary adjustments and ensure both you and your passengers are seated in a safe position.
+Yet for the best protection, you need to make the necessary adjustments and ensure both you and your passengers are seated in a safe position.